Bynder/bynder-sitecore-connector/documentation/README.md

 If this is the first time you are using the connector, you will be required to login to your Bynder portal first.
-You are now presented with the [Compact View](https://support.bynder.com/hc/en-us/articles/360014369640#UUID-eb5b394d-4148-0471-d3bb-cabb368ca003) and are able to search and select the assets your wish to import.
+You are now presented with the [Compact View](https://support.bynder.com/hc/en-us/articles/360014369640#UUID-eb5b394d-4148-0471-d3bb-cabb368ca003) and are able to search and select the assets your wish to import. whe
 Once you have selected your assets and confirm, you are presented with a progress indicator while your assets are being imported.

+We only import the **public derivatives** of an asset.
+This usually means that, unless an asset has been marked as public, only the thumbnail derivatives (thumbnail, mini, webimage) are imported and not the _original_ file.
+If you want the original file to be imported as well, it must be made publically available by marking the asset as public.

 <img src="./images/progress.png">